 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Emergency Services and Public Protection this class is accountable for directing the development, coordination and administration of the statewide emergency telecommunications interoperability initiatives for state, regional and municipal public safety organizations.
+In the Department of Emergency Services and Public Protection this class is accountable for directing the development, coordination and administration of the statewide emergency telecommunications system or interoperability initiatives for state, regional and municipal public safety organizations.

 Receives general direction from an administrative official of higher grade.